Important Information on Massachusetts Courts

 The Court website provides a video with information on obtaining a restraining order during the pandemic.
 You can view the video by following this link.

-If you need to apply for an Abuse Prevention Order outside of business hours, contact the Police Department and use the existing after-hours Judicial Response System.
+If you need to apply for an Abuse Prevention Order outside of court business hours, contact the Police Department and use the existing after-hours Judicial Response System.

 If you have a scheduled court date you can call the Court regarding the hearing.
+If you have an emergency court issue you should call your local court.

 - Newburyport (978) 462-2652